jtod/Sigma16/app/doc/src/userguide.md

 # Assembly Language

+A computer is a digital circuit that executes programs in machine language, which is hard for humans to read because it consists entirely of numbers.
+Assembly language provides a readable notation for writing machine language programs.
+It uses names for instructions and variables, as well as other notations to make the code easier to understand.

+An instruction in machine language is just one or more words (often written in hexadecimal notation), while the corresponding instruction in assembly language uses mnemonic names so the programmer doesn't have to memorise all the operation codes, addresses of variables, and so on.
+For example, the assembly language statement mul R12,R3,R8 is more readable than the corresponding machine language instruction 2c38.
+However, the assembly language still gives the programmer complete control over every bit a program.

 Each line of source code is an assembly language statement.
+Unlike higher level languages, assembly language statements are not nested.
+There are three kinds of assembly language statement:

-Each statement must appear on one line.
-Most statements specify code, either an instruction or some constant data.
-Some statements are full line comments.
-Other statements are directives, which control the behavior of the assembler but don't generate any code.
+* Most statements specify either an instruction or some constant data.

+* Some statements are full line comments.

+* Other statements are *directives*, which control the behavior of the assembler but don't generate any code.
-A statement may contain several fields.
-A field consists of non-space characters (with one exception: a space may appear in a string literal).
-Fields are separated from each other by one or more white space characters.

-  * Label.
-The label field is optional; if it appears, it must begin in the first character of the line.
-The label field, if present, must be a name.

-  * Operation.
-The operation field specifies an instruction or assembler directive.
-It must be preceded by one or more white space characters.
-Every statement (apart from a full line comment) must have an operation field, which must be a name.

-  * Operands.
-The operands field specifies operands for an instruction or arguments for assembly directive.
-All instructions have an operand field, and some assembler directives do.

-  * Comment.
-All text that follows white space after the operands field is a comment, and is ignored by the assembler.
-If one or more of the other fields (label, operation, operands) is missing, the comment must be preceded by a semicolon (to prevent it from being interpreted as operands).
-The rule is: all text after a semicolon is a comment, and all text after white space following operands is a comment.
-A statement where the first non-space character is a semicolon is a full line comment.
+## Notation

 A name must begin with a letter (a-z or A-Z), and may contain letters, digits, or underscore characters.

-...

-An assembly language provides a reasonably readable notation for writing machine language programs.
-An instruction in machine language is just one or more words (often written in hexadecimal notation), while the corresponding instruction in assembly language uses mnemonic names so the programmer doesn't have to memorise all the operation codes, addresses of variables, and so on.
-However, the assembly language still gives the programmer complete control over a program, down to the last bit.

-Computer hardware executes machine language, which is hard for humans to read because it consists entirely of numbers.
-Assembly language is a way of expressing a machine language program in a readable way.
-It uses names for instructions and variables, as well as other notations to make the code easier to understand.

-## Notation

-Constants can be written in decimal, hexadecimal, or binary.
+Constants can be written in decimal, hexadecimal, or binary:

 * Decimal constants consist of a sequence of digits, with an optional leading - sign.
 Examples: 42 55039 -1